lextoumbourou/notes/notes/reference/moocs/fast.ai/dl-2020/lesson-1.md

         * predictive policing model predicts where arrests are likely to occur.
         * more police therefore go to the area, which leads to more arrests.
         * that is fed into model, which creates more arrests.
-    * Consider that predicting arrests is an example of where [[Metrics are Proxies]] for what they really care about: reducing crime.
+    * Consider that predicting arrests is an example of where [[Metrics Are Proxies]] for what you care about: reducing crime.
         * Sometimes the difference between proxy and what you are actually trying to do can be significant

 ## 01:04:14 Dogs and Cats Notebook review